 Second, if you live in a community property state, assets that are accumulated during your marriage are considered joint property, and, in some cases, so are the debts.
 The states of Alaska, Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin are community property states and a surviving spouse may be obligated to pay your credit card debts.
 Credit card debt will not pass onto other family members or friends.

 Bankruptcy will discharge your credit card debts so that neither your estate nor your spouse will be affected.
 A dead person cannot file bankruptcy, but, once the bankruptcy is filed, the debtor can still receive a discharge after death.
-If you have concerns about burdening your loved ones with debt after your death, call the O'Bryan Law Offices at 502-400-4020 for a free bankruptcy consultation.
-One of our experienced Kentucky or Southern Indiana attorneys will explain how the federal bankruptcy laws can help.
+A Kentucky probate lawyer may be able to help you sort everything out.
+If you have concerns about burdening your loved ones with debt after your death, call the O’Bryan Law Offices at 502-400-4020 for a free bankruptcy consultation.
+One of our experienced Southern Indiana or Kentucky bankruptcy attorneys will explain how the federal bankruptcy laws can help.
+We will set you up with a Chapter 13 trustee Louisville KY or with a Chapter 7 lawyer for your case.